(Corrects Ackman's stake in paragraph 5 to 1.98 percent from 8.3 percent)

 Ackman, whose hedge fund Pershing Square Capital Management owns a 1.98 percent stake in ADP, spoke to retail investors on Wednesday, asking the less affluent but hugely influential group to help him win a proxy contest with the company.

-Pershing Square declined to comment.
+Pershing Square did not immediately respond to a request for comment.
 (Reporting by Munsif Vengattil in Bengaluru; Editing by Shounak Dasgupta)